podulator/amazon-sagemaker-workshop/Workshop1/README.md

-# Introduction to Amazon SageMaker
+# Predicting the future with Amazon SageMaker

 ## Modules

-This workshop is divided into multiple modules, and you can do them in any order.
+This workshop is divided into 2 modules, and you can do them in any order.

 You should have already downloaded the repository code locally, and set up an Amazon Sagemaker instance.
 If you haven't, please see the [**Workshop prerequisites**](../)

-- Structured Data Use Case:  Videogame Sales
+- Structured Data Use Case #1:  Videogame Sales

-- Computer Vision Use Case:  Image Classification

-- Natural Language Processing Use Case:  Sentiment Analysis
+- Structured Data Use Case #2:  Predicting Customer Churn

-## Structured Data Use Case:  Videogame Sales
+## Structured Data Use Case #1:  Videogame Sales

 In this module, we'll use Amazon SageMaker's built-in version of XGBoost to make predictions based on structured data related to the videogame industry.

 Please go to the following link for this module:  [**Videogame Sales**](../modules/Video_Game_Sales.md).

 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

-## Computer Vision Use Case:  Image Classification

-This module uses Amazon SageMaker's built-in Image Classification algorithm.
-Please go to the following link for this module:  [**Image Classification with Transfer Learning**](../modules/Image_Classification_Transfer_Learning.md).
-Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

-When you're finished, return here to move on to the next module.

-## Natural Language Processing Use Case:  Sentiment Analysis
+## Structured Data Use Case #2:  Predicting Customer Churn

+This module also uses Amazon SageMaker's built-in version of the XGBoost algorithm, and in it we will be predicting a customers likelyhood of churning, based on data from the telecoms industry.

-In contrast to the previous modules, which used some of Amazon SageMaker's built-in algorithms, in this module we'll use a deep learning framework within Amazon SageMaker with our own script defining our model.
-Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
+Please go to the following link for this module:  [**Predicting Customer Churn**](../modules/Predicting_Customer_Churn.md).

 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here and go on to the Cleanup Guide.

 ## Cleanup